zilch/type-route/README.md

 });
 ```

-It is important to note that the `listen` function will trigger the handler you pass to it _only_ when your application's route changes.
+It is important to note that the `listen` function will trigger the handler you pass to it _only_ when _your_ application's route changes.
 If your application is somehow unloaded this handler _will not_ be triggered.
 Examples of when this function will not be triggered in a web browser include:

 - closing the tab your application is running in
 - triggering an action that opens an external page
 - reloading the page your application is running in

-Each of the above situations can be intercepted using the following code:
+Each of the above situations can instead be intercepted using the following code:

 ```ts
 window.addEventListener("beforeunload", event => {